benbalter/jekyll-optional-front-matter/README.md

 ### Removing originals

 By default the original markdown files will be included as static pages in the output.
-To remove them from the output, add the `remove_originals` key:
+To remove them from the output, set the `remove_originals` key to `true`:

 ```yml
 optional_front_matter: